|

-study axial patterning, cell survival & birth defects.
+eye model to study axial patterning, cell survival &

 The fruit fly, Drosophila melanogaster,